nzjs/spatial-api-auth0-ts/README.md

 ## Requirements

+1. Install TypeScript + compiler (tsc) via npm.

-1. Clone the repo, navigate to the root directory and install via npm.
+2. Clone the repo, navigate to the root directory and install via npm.

 ```bash
 npm install
 ```

-2. Import the sample .sql database into your Postgres environment.
+3. Import the sample .sql database into your Postgres environment.

-## Usage

-1. Create the respective variables in your `.env` file
+4. Create the respective variables in your `.env` file
 ```bash
 PORT=9000
 AUTH0_DOMAIN=